arista-eosplus/ansible-training/modules/module1/1-2-playbook-basics/README.md

 Note 2 important points here.

-1. Only a single task was executed during the playbook run (You no longer can see the hostname and EOS version being displayed)
+1. Only a single task was executed during the playbook run (You no longer see the hostname and EOS version being displayed)

 2. The output of the show commands is not being displayed.